influxdata/docs-v2/content/kapacitor/v1.6/event_handlers/kafka.md

 [Apache Kafka](https://kafka.apache.org/) is a distributed streaming platform designed for building real-time data pipelines and streaming apps.
-Kapacitor can be configured to send alert messages to a Kafka cluster.
+Configure Kapacitor to send alert messages to a Kafka cluster.

 ## Configuration
 Configuration as well as default [option](#options) values for the Kafka event